bcgov/mobile-developer-guide/docs/app_management.md

 ## Managing user access to App Store Connect

 [App Store Connect](https://appstoreconnect.apple.com/login) is the platform that allows teams to manage their apps on the Apple App Store.
 By assigning roles to users, you control who has access to do certain functions.

+A person may have more than one role.
+For example, a user may have both the App Manager and Customer Support roles.
+Please consult Apple's [Program Roles](https://developer.apple.com/support/roles/) documentation for the functions available to each role.

 Roles available to app team members are:

 ### App Manager Role